bbauska/JS-Basics-Unlock/README.md

 book an invaluable resource for learners at various stages of their journey.</p>

-<p>We are thankful for the reviewers Who provided constructive feedback and
+<p>We are thankful for the reviewers who provided constructive feedback and
-insights throughout the bookis development.
+insights throughout the books' development.
 Their keen observations and meticulous attention to detail have greatly contributed to refining the content, ensuring both its accuracy and effectiveness.</p>